Capitol Police rejected offers of federal help to quell mob

 Officers from the Metropolitan Police Department descended.
 Agents from nearly every Justice Department agency, including the FBI, were called in.
 So was the Secret Service and the Federal Protective Service.
 The Bureau of Alcohol, Tobacco, Firearms and Explosives sent two tactical teams.
 Police from as far away as New Jersey arrived to help.

 It took four hours to disperse the protesters from the Capitol complex.
 By then, they had roamed the halls of Congress, posed for photos inside hallowed chambers, broken through doors, destroyed property and taken photos of themselves doing it.
-At least 80 people were arrested, but it will take time to sort through all the footage to determine who should be charged and with what.
+Only 13 were arrested at the time, scores were arrested later.

 In the aftermath, a 7-foot fence will go up around the Capitol grounds for at least 30 days.
 The Capitol Police will conduct a review of the carnage, as well as their planning and policies.
 Lawmakers plan to investigate how authorities handled the rioting.

+The acting U.S. attorney in the District of Columbia, Michael Sherwin, said the failure to arrest more people is making their jobs harder.

+“Look, we have to now go through cell site orders, collect video footage to try to identify people and then charge them, and then try to execute their arrest.
+So that has made things challenging but I can’t answer why those people weren’t zip-tied as they were leaving the building by the Capitol Police.”

-Associated Press writers Ben Fox, Mary Clare Jalonick, Andre Taylor and Ashraf Khalil contributed to this report.
+Associated Press writers Ben Fox, Mary Clare Jalonick, Andrew Taylor and Ashraf Khalil contributed to this report.